 2. Historical and empirical studies of the behavior of peoples and their leaders when confronted with dramatic and unfamiliar events or social pressures ...

-Such studies, the report recommended, should take account of public reactions to past hoaxes (see "Moon Hoax"), waves of unidentified flying objects (see saucer flap of 1947; "Washington Invasion"), and events such as the 1938 War of the Worlds radio play.
+Such studies, the report recommended, should take account of public reactions to past hoaxes (see "Moon Hoax"), waves of unidentified flying objects, and events such as the 1938 War of the Worlds radio play.
 They should also consider how best to inform the public of contact with an extraterrestrial intelligence, or whether such knowledge should be withheld.
 International relations, the report concluded, might be permanently altered because of "a greater unity of men on earth, based on the 'oneness' of man or on the age-old assumption that any stranger is threatening."

 1. Michael, Donald N., ed.
 Proposed Studies on the Implications of Peaceful Space Activities for Human Affairs by the Brookings Institution to the 87th U.S. Congress, report No. 242.
 Washington, D.C.: National Aeronautics and Space Administration (1961).